rbalman/cfn-compose/README.md

 ## Overview

 As infrastructure grows more complex, managing multiple CloudFormation Stacks becomes a challenge.
 Typically, actions such as creating, updating, or deleting stacks are performed on a single stack at a time.
-Deleting stacks in a development or testing environment can be cumbersome because we might want to destory multiple stacks and they must be deleted in the reverse order of creation.
+In addition deleting stacks in a development or testing environment can be cumbersome because we usually want to destroy whole environment and to do that stacks must be deleted in the reverse order of creation.

 `cfn-compose` offers a solution to this problem by providing a way to manage multiple, related stacks using a declarative yaml language, making the process easier and more streamlined.
 For more details please go through the rest of the Readme.